jmjatlanta/bitshares-core-wiki/BUILD_WIN32.md

 ============================
 This document will help you build Bitshares Core from its source code, assuming only that you have a fresh installation of Windows.

 Note that compiling BitShares Core is not required to use the software.
-Binaries are available [here](https://github.com/bitshares/bitshares-core/releases).
+Pre-built binaries are available [here](https://github.com/bitshares/bitshares-core/releases).

 #### Prerequisites ####
 * 64 bit windows operating system.
 Windows 10 was used for this document.